DejanJandric/DejanJandric/README.md

 __________________________________________________________________________________________________
 • JavaScript and Python programming language
 • AI coding development
-• I’m looking to collaborate on projects that involve JavaScript, HTML, CSS and video editing projects.
+• I’m looking to collaborate on projects that involve JavaScript, HTML, CSS, and video editing projects.

 🎮 Fun Facts About Me🧠
 __________________________________________________________________________________________________